Western Approaches Tactical Unit

-Mission
+Background

 During World War I, German submarines (U-boats) sank merchant ships in the Atlantic Ocean so as to deny supplies to Germany's enemies in Europe.
-Britain reacted by organizing the merchant ships into convoys which were escorted by warships armed with depth charges.
+Britain reacted by organising the merchant ships into convoys which were escorted by warships armed with depth charges.
 This strategy proved effective at repelling U-boats.
 During the inter-war years, Germany secretly developed new submarine tactics to counter the convoy system.
 The products of this research were the "wolfpack" tactics, wherein submarines would attack convoys in groups, exploiting the weaknesses of the convoy system, and new advances in submarine technology.
 The British, by contrast, had neglected to study submarine tactics during the inter-war years.
 They entered World War II assuming that the U-boats would operate much as they had during the previous war, unaware that the Germans would come at them with new tactics.

 As soon as Britain declared war on Germany (3 Sept 1939), Germany sent its U-boats to attack transatlantic shipping.
 The U-boats had a devastating effect.
 In 1938, Britain had received 68 million tons of imports, but in 1941 the U-boats reduced this to 26 million.
 Britain was not a self-sufficient nation, and eventually its reserves of food would run out and it would be forced to capitulate to prevent a famine.
 In March 1941, Prime Minister Winston Churchill declared that Britain was fighting "the Battle of the Atlantic", and made anti-submarine warfare a top priority.

+The Royal Navy understood from intercepted radio transmissions that the U-boats were operating in coordinated groups but did not know the specifics of their tactics.